 PREGNANCY LOSS –when you are CLOSE to survival time….but not close enough

-One of the things I find sad to do is meet with a couple in the ER–she may be say 16 weeks and has had a damn good bit of bleeding—not transfused but a significant amount.
+One of the things I find sad to do is meet with a couple in the ER–she may be say 16 weeks and has had a damn good bit of bleeding—not needing a blood transfusion, but a significant amount.
 This is not typically a good scenario.
 It usually means that the placenta tore off the wall of the uterus—not enough to kill the baby–but enough that now we have to worry about if the rest will tear off–or is there enough placenta left to grow the baby normally.
-I tell the couple that we will hope for the best but they need to prepare (how the heck does one do that), for the worst.
+I tell the couple that we will hope for the best, but they need to prepare (how the heck does one do that), for the worst.

 Quite often, the placenta is not able to keep up with the baby, and the fluid level starts to drop.
 When the fluid (water bag), around the bay is low, then the baby is not able to stretch out, and can get too cramped.
 This can lead to abnormal growth of the arms and the legs—clubbed feet, curved legs.